FilouPlains/KAGGLE_OPENVACCINE_MRNA/src/rnabert/README.md

 ## 1. Environment setup 🔧

 The code is written with python Python 3.6.5.
 Our code requires `PyTorch >= 1.4.0` and `biopython version >= 1.76`.
-It will onlye read the pretrain model given here.
+It will only read the pre-train model given here.

 **⚠️ Require:** Use the environment in (from the directory `rnabert`) `../../env` and type those commands: